 We have a Supplemental Needs Trust for our older son (25 years old).
 We have named a younger son (23 years old) as the trustee and a friend (60 years old) as a co-trustee that our younger son can change if he wants.
 Our financial person has been encouraging us to use an institutional trustee from his company to be a contingent trustee.
-Our son is not on government benefits – long story – but it just isn’t going to work for his situation – as of now.
+Our older son is not on government benefits – long story – but it just isn’t going to work for his situation – as of now.

 I am currently the trustee for my sister’s special needs trust.
 I understand all the work involved and am good at it.
 My sister is well taken care of.

 My question is this – do you think it wise to have an institutional trustee versus an independent professional trustee as a contingent trustee?
 I do not feel comfortable having a distant family member besides my son as trustee.
-Should the trustee be associated with where the accounts (as our finance person suggests – he also mentioned private professional ones too) are located or where our son is located?
+Should the trustee be associated with where the accounts (as our finance person suggests – he also mentioned private professional ones too) are located or where our son is?

-First, I do think in most cases it is useful to have a professional co-trustee of special needs trusts, whether that’s an institution, such as a bank or trust company, or an individual professional, such as an attorney or accountant.
+First, I do think, in most cases, it is useful to have a professional co-trustee of special needs trusts, whether that’s an institution, such as a bank or trust company, or an individual professional, such as an attorney or accountant.
 There’s a lot a trustee must do competently, including bookkeeping, making disbursements, evaluating requests for funding, investing, and filing annual tax returns.
-In the case of a special needs trust, in addition to these standard trustee responsibilities, trustees of special needs trusts have to be aware of public benefit rules and probably have a greater responsibility than other trustees to look into the general welfare of the beneficiary.
+In the case of a special (or “supplemental”) needs trust, in addition to these standard trustee responsibilities, trustees of special needs trusts have to be aware of public benefit rules and probably have a greater responsibility than other trustees to look into the general welfare of the beneficiary.

 This is a lot of responsibility to place on anyone, especially in your case on a younger sibling of the beneficiary, perhaps just when he’s getting started on a career and family.
 A professional co-trustee can take some of the burden off his shoulders at the same time providing continuity in case the family member trustee becomes less active during periods in his life.
 At the same time, I also like having a family member co-trustee to make sure that someone who knows the beneficiary intimately is staying involved and keeping the professional trustee on its toes.